nickbrowen/STAT-414-Project/README.md

 #### Eric
 I merged much of the data. we now have a file containing infor on each medalist to compete in the olympics as well as their country's population and gdp for that year.
 File name is `track_data.csv`.

+Note that gdp data only goes up to 2013.
+We could either try to find data on 2013 - present or we could just filter out all years after 2013.
+I'd be happy to just take out the years after 2013 once we start analysis.

 #### Nick